UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

 \textbf{Comparison Methods and Evaluation Protocols.} 1) \textbf{Understanding}: Following previous standard works~\cite{xu2024learning, xie2024emovit}, we evaluate our model on the large-scale EmoSet and FI datasets.
 We also provide extended comparisons on additional three smaller datasets: EmotionROI, Twitter I, and Twitter II.
 2) \textbf{Generation}: Emotional image content generation is a newly introduced task in EmoGen~\cite{yang2024emogen}, with its only comparison benchmark EmoSet.
 All comparative generation methods are evaluated under the same training dataset (EmoSet) and diffusion architecture for a fair comparison.

 \textbf{Implementation Details.} Our experiments are implemented in PyTorch and conducted on four NVIDIA L40S GPUs, each with 48GB of memory.
 In the first stage, we set the batch size to 128 and optimized the understanding component using the AdamW optimizer, with an initial learning rate of 0.0001.
 The AdamW parameters are configured with $\beta_1 = 0.9$, $\beta_2 = 0.999$, and a weight decay of 0.001.
 In the second stage, we jointly train the entire model with a learning rate of 0.01.
 During the fusion process, a two-layer MLP with ReLU activation is used to map the various visual representations into the input space of the diffusion model.
-The pre-trained emotion classifier in the emotional correlation coefficient is composed of two fully connected layers, which are trained on top of frozen CLIP features.
+The pre-trained emotion classifier in the emotional correlation coefficient is composed of two fully connected layers, which are trained on top of frozen CLIP features; the coefficient is computed on the training split of the dataset.
 Based on experimental results, we set the explicit feedback thresholds $\eta\%$ and $\delta\%$ to 20\% and 80\%, respectively.